React Native

 2. Add Privacy Keys:

-Go to main app folder > Click on the icon below TARGETS on the sidebar > click on Info on menu bar > go to Custom iOS Target Properties > hover over any key and click + button > add Privacy - Health Share Usage Description and Privacy - Health Records Usage Description and set values for each > add key array Permitted background task scheduler identifiers and add item co.tryterra.data.post.request
+Go to main app folder > Click on the icon below TARGETS on the sidebar > click on Info on menu bar > go to Custom iOS Target Properties > hover over any key and click + button > add Privacy - Health Share Usage Description and set values for each > add key array Permitted background task scheduler identifiers and add item co.tryterra.data.post.request

 3. Add HealthKit as a Capability to your project.
-Enable the Clinical Health Records and Background Delivery options.
+Enable the Background Delivery option.
 See the Apple Developer Docs for a detailed walkthrough.

 Background Delivery for iOS